NSW Work Injury Claim

 If liability or treatment is being disputed

 Some files stop being mainly about short-term benefits and start becoming about permanent impairment, serious-injury status, dependency, or common law damages.
-That shift should happen early enough for medical evidence, work history, and economic-loss strategy to develop properly.
+The applicable requirements depend on the injury, claim history, medical assessment, work history, and any economic-loss evidence.

 Not sure which service page applies yet?

 That is normal.
 Many NSW claims start on a service page but are really decided by the insurer tactic underneath — a section 78 denial, a work-capacity decision, a PIAWE shortfall, or a treatment refusal.
-Use these crossover pages to work out whether you need a statutory dispute response, a threshold strategy, or a broader serious-injury plan.
+Use these crossover pages to work out whether you need a statutory dispute response, a permanent impairment issue, or a broader serious-injury question.

 Service FAQs